Writing a book can be a lot easier than most folks think.

 What are the most important things someone should know about this topic?

-What challenges did I have that I solved and how can those become lessons?
+What challenges did I turn into solutions, and how can those become lessons?

 What do I know now that I wish I knew when I got started with this topic?